 And, actually, it was the number in A which was in row J, column I.

 So the row and column -- the row and column numbers just get reversed.

-A transpose equals A. And an example.
+A transpose equals A.

 So, let's take a matrix that's symmetric, so whatever is sitting on the diagonal -- but now what's above the diagonal, like a one, had better be there, a seven had better be here, a nine had better be there.

 There's a symmetric matrix.
 I happened to use all positive numbers as its entries.

 That's highly important, but not so simple to see.